Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Color Traits

 Choose none, or as many as you like.
 Adding a couple of color traits to an ancestry can be a way to compensate for underwhelming traits in other areas, like a speed of 5 or one of the weaker minor traits.

+As well as the color traits described here, feel free to come up with your own.
+A good color trait is interesting enough to be worth noting, but has a minor effect on the game.

 **Additional Language:** Members of this ancestry know an additional language, either one of their player's choice or one shared by all members of the ancestry.